-- Early detection and effective management of child behavior problems. - Risk and protective factors operating within families - Core principles of positive parenting and behavior change. - Advanced assessment of child and family functioning - Application of key parenting strategies to a broad range of target behaviors. - Strategies for promoting generalization and maintenance of behavior change. - Identification of indicators suggesting more intervention is required and appropriate referral procedures.
+- Early detection and effective management of child behaviour problems. - Risk and protective factors operating within families - Core principles of positive parenting and behaviour change. - Advanced assessment of child and family functioning - Application of key parenting strategies to a broad range of target behaviours. - Strategies for promoting generalisation and maintenance of behaviour change. - Identification of indicators suggesting more intervention is required and appropriate referral procedures.